 Tile Shown: Eucalyptus 4x4 // Design: TWENTY-TWO TWELVE, You Should Stay Here, Autumn Hachey // Image: Michelle Johnson

 Color Blocking for the Craftsman

 In traditional craftsman homes, you’ll often find variations on two-toned palettes in earthy hues.
-By dividing the wall into two color blocks, the first half with a stone gray tile and the top with a light green tile, you can create an installation that echoes the outdoors.
+By dividing the wall into two complementary color blocks, like this green and white tile bathroom, you can create an installation that echoes the outdoors.

-A touch eclectic, this beautiful craftsman shower tile installation showcases the style’s respect for artistry and handcrafted detail as well as the palette of the mountains surrounding the home.
+This beautiful craftsman shower tile installation showcases the style’s respect for artistry and handcrafted detail as well as the palette of the mountains surrounding the home.

 In the Mood for Mosaics

-With their sparkling finishes and pebble-like quality, mosaics can contribute a refreshing look to a well-appointed craftsman bathroom.
-Despite a neutral palette, this bathtub's brown glass mosaic tile feels at once clean, calm, and inviting.
+With their intricate and pebble-like quality, mosaics can contribute a refreshing look to a well-appointed craftsman bathroom.
+This shower's ceramic mosaic tile in contrasting white and green feels at once clean, calm, and inviting.

 However, you can never go wrong with a multicolored mosaic.
-We love how the pinwheel glass mosaic floor pairs with the high variation of the tile wainscoting here, create a soothing atmosphere that still feels anchored and down to earth (the way any craftsman home should!).
+We love how the pinwheel glass mosaic floor pairs with the high variation of the tile wainscoting here, creating a soothing atmosphere that still feels anchored and down to earth (the way any Craftsman home should!).